 - Garden twine (optional)

 It’s easy to build a basket into a chair for planting all sorts of plants.
-I like to plant with succulents because once these plants have become established in the basket, they are easy to maintain.
+I like to use succulents because once these plants have become established in the basket, they are easy to maintain.
 Of course, you can plant hanging basket plants, annuals, or even herbs and edibles in the basket if you wish.
 This project will show you how to make the chair into a planter, and you can add the plants you like.

 Cut a section of chicken wire that will be large enough to fit inside the chair to form the basket and extend over the chair edge.
 Gently push the wire down into the seat and spend a few minutes forming a nice basket shape.
 The basket depth will depend on the size of the chair.
 Succulents do not require as much soil as other plants.
-The basket for this succulent chair is 8 inches deep.
+The basket for this succulent chair planter is 8 inches deep.

 When you are happy with the shape of the basket, bend the excess wire over the edge of the chair.
 If there is too much excess wire, cut away some of the wire but make sure to leave enough to secure the basket to the chair.

 Begin securing the basket to the chair.
 Surround the seat with cable ties.
 Nine wire ties were used for this project.
 Trim away any excess chicken wire.
-Needle nose pliers can be used to tuck the chicken wire ends under the metal seat.
+Needle-nose pliers can be used to tuck the chicken wire ends under the metal seat.
 Trim back the tails of the cable ties.

 Now it’s time to line the basket with the sheet moss.
 Lay a large piece of moss, good side down, into the basket.
 If you are using multiple pieces, overlap them slightly.
 You do not want to see through the moss.
 Line the whole inside of the basket and up over the seat edge.